On the dynamics of endomorphisms of the direct product of two free groups: Brinkmann's Problems

 The equality version of this lemma can be seen to hold in the same way. \begin{lemma} There exists an algorithm that, on input two reduced words $u.,v\in F_n$, decides whether $u$ is equal to to some power of $v$ in $F_n$ and, in case it is, outputs the unique value of $k\in \N$ such that $u= v^k$. \end{lemma}

-Since the word problem and the conjugacy problem are decidable in $F_n\times F_m$, we will prove that we can decide the existence of a positive $k$ and that is equivalent to deciding if there is a nonnegative value of $k$ such that $(x,y)\Phi^k=(z,w)$ (or $(x,y)\Phi^k\sim(z,w)$, in the conjugacy case).
+Since the word problem and the conjugacy problem are decidable in $F_n\times F_m$ (as they reduce to the same problem in each factor), we will prove that we can decide the existence of a positive $k$ and that is equivalent to deciding if there is a nonnegative value of $k$ such that $(x,y)\Phi^k=(z,w)$ (or $(x,y)\Phi^k\sim(z,w)$, in the conjugacy case).